AishatAdewoyin/banking-system/README.md

 Home Page: The landing page of the website.
 View all Customers: Displays a list of all the customers in the database.
-Select and View one Customer: Allows users to view the details of a specific customer.
+Select and View One Customer: Allows users to view the details of a specific customer.
 Transfer Money: it will enable users to transfer money from one customer to another.
 Select customer to transfer to: Provides a list of customers to choose from for transferring money.
 View all Customers: Displays the updated list of all customers after a transfer transaction.